-Discussion in 'Lions and Football' started by jammertime, Jan 1, 2007.
+Discussion in 'Football, Baseball, and Hockey' started by jammertime, Jan 1, 2007.

 I don't know why they didn't give him a big contract after that 2 TD Panthers game?

 The lifespan of a returner is usually short.
 Drummond seemed to be losing a step...not as much explosiveness.
 Good call, Jammer.
 Walters is a tiny little guy, though.
 He could get pulverized very easily.
 Keep Drummond on speed dial.

 You're right, he is small.
 But even if Walters was out of the picture, Drummond didn't factor into the equation at WR for Martz at all.
 He got almost no snaps at WR in either the offseason OTAs or in Training camp.
 He was strictly a return man in their eyes and Martz and Marinelli both like guys with versatility.
 Guys that can play multiple positions.

 I also agree with you that the lifespan of a return man is extremely short.
 That's another reason why I think he was so expendable.
 Average return men (which is what Drummond has been the past 2 seasons, if not below average) are a dime a dozen.

 - Punt Returns - 316 yds, 13.2 avg, 2 TDs